Updated: Jun 15

 One layer deeper: where did that revenue come from?
 Getting the revenue amount by revenue source can point you in the right direction of where to spend your time.

 Off all that money that you brought in, how much was left after all expenses?
 That amount can be used to actually pay yourself, buy a new software, invest in a new marketing effort, etc.

 This is still a fairly obvious one and should also be something that's compared to other time periods so you can measure your trend.

 A net profit margin of 20% essentially says, for every $100 I bring in, I'll have $20 to re-invest in the business.
-Keeping an eye profit dollar amount can look great when your revenue increases, but if your margin decreases, it could be cause for concern.
+Keeping an eye on the dollar amount of profit can look great when your revenue increases, but if your margin decreases, it could be cause for concern.

 5) Marketing Expense

 "You gotta spend money to make money!"
 Where did you spend it?
 Did it get the word out successfully?